seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 02</h2>

-Today, I learned the rest of the refresher material on HTML codes by learning how to add a submit button to a form, using HTML5 to required a field, radio buttons, adding in a set of checkboxes, adding in check radio buttons and checkboxes by default, using a div element, and the head and body of an HTML document.
+Today, I learned the rest of the refresher material on HTML codes by learning how to add a submit button to a form, using HTML5 to require a field, radio buttons, adding in a set of checkboxes, adding in check radio buttons and checkboxes by default, using a div element, and the head and body of an HTML document.
 In Day 03, I will be learning CSS.